Reading time: 7 min.

 Dr. Michael May (FRCS)

 Hair transplants are a great solution to male pattern baldness.
-They offer a permanent solution to hair loss, but hair transplants can be expensive or invasive for many men.
+They offer a permanent solution to hair loss, but hair transplant surgeries can be expensive or invasive for many men.
 The average cost of a hair transplant in the UK is £4,850 [1].
-And though the industry is booming, there’s a growing number of people seeking out alternatives to a hair transplant.
+Although the industry is booming, there’s a growing number of people seeking out alternatives to hair transplants.

-If you don’t want to consider a hair transplant yet, or it’s too early to get a hair transplant, take a look at our alternative hair loss treatments that don’t require surgery or downtime.
+Suppose you don’t want to consider undergoing hair transplant surgery yet, or it’s too early to get a hair transplant.
+In that case, alternative non-surgical hair restoration treatments that don’t require surgery or downtime may be a preferable option.

-If you’re suffering from male hair loss, otherwise known as androgenetic alopecia, Minoxidil can be an excellent alternative to a hair transplant.
+If you’re suffering from male hair loss, otherwise known as androgenetic alopecia, Minoxidil can be an excellent alternative to a hair transplant operation.
 Minoxidil is commonly known as Rogaine®.
-It’s a topical treatment which you apply directly to your scalp, twice a day.
+It’s a topical treatment that you apply directly to your scalp, twice a day.

 Minoxidil was actually introduced as a medication for high blood pressure (known as hypertension).
 After doctors discovered it was the side effect of hair regrowth in balding patients, it became used as an alternative to hair transplants.